-In 1970, the first meeting was attended by 65 organizing members and was chaired by Charles J Micoleau.
+In 1970, the first meeting was attended by 65 organizing members and was chaired by Charles J. Micoleau.
 Bylaws were adopted under which it was established that annual meetings were to be scheduled and a journal and newsletter published.
-The following purposed of the Association were adopted:
+The following purpose of the Association was adopted:

 The promotion of the knowledge and history of the Frary family and its descendants in America and elsewhere;

 The furtherance of research on, and the recording of, the past and present members of the Frary branches from early times;